jleffler/soq/src/so-2624-0690/README.md

 Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?

+The data is held in e8-02.data; the other similarly-named files are various test data sets of greater or lesser interest.